saifurahman907/documentation/content/applications/hr/employees/new_employee.rst

 Type` form appears.
 Fill out all the details for the new skill type.
 Repeat this for all the skill types needed.

-- :guilabel:`Skill Type`: Enter the name of the skill type.
+- :guilabel:`Skill Type`: enter the name of the skill type.
 This will act as the parent category for more specific skills and should be generic.
-- :guilabel:`Skills`: Click :guilabel:`Add a line` and enter the name for the new skill, then repeat for all other needed skills.
+- :guilabel:`Skills`: click :guilabel:`Add a line` and enter the name for the new skill, then repeat for all other needed skills.
-- :guilabel:`Levels`:  Click :guilabel:`Add a line` and a :guilabel:`Create Levels` form appears.
+- :guilabel:`Levels`: click :guilabel:`Add a line` and enter the name of the level.
+Next, click into the :guilabel:`Progress` field and enter a percentage number (0-100) for that level.
+Repeat for all other needed levels.
-  Enter the name of the level, and assign a number for the :guilabel:`Progress` percentage (0-100) for that level.
-Click :guilabel:`Save & New` to save the entry and add another level, or click :guilabel:`Save & Close` to save the level and close the form.
-Once all the levels are entered, click the :guilabel:`Save manually` icon at the top of the screen.
-Next, select a default level for this skill type.
-Click :guilabel:`Set Default` on the line to be the default value.
+- :guilabel:`Default Level`: click the toggle on the level line to set that level as the the default.
 This is typically the lowest level, but any level can be set as the default.
-A check mark appears in the :guilabel:`Default Level` column, indicating which level is the default.
+The toggle turns green, indicating it is the default level for the skill.
+Only one level can be set as the default.

+Once the form is completely filled out, click the :guilabel:`Save manually` icon at the top of the screen.
+Once saved, the :guilabel:`Levels` rearrange in descending order, with the highest level at the top, and the lowest at the bottom, regardless of the default level and the order they were entered.

   .. example::
      To add a math skill set, enter `Math` in the :guilabel:`Name` field.
 Next, in the